-For this pepper and egg sandwich, eggs are scrambled along with sweet bell peppers and onions and stuffed into a loaf of Italian bread.
-An Italian-American staple that’s perfect for breakfast, lunch, and dinner.
+This pepper and egg sandwich is simply (and satisfyingly) scrambled eggs along with sweet bell peppers and onions and stuffed into bread.
+An Italian American staple perfect for breakfast, lunch, dinner, and in between.
+Here’s how to make it.

 Pepper and Egg Sandwich